 Urine will drain through your catheter into the toilet or a special container.
 Your health care provider will show you how to use your catheter.
 After some practice, it will get easier.

 Sometimes family members or other people you may know, such as a friend who is a nurse or medical assistant, may be able to help you use your catheter.

 You will get a prescription for the right catheter for you.
 Generally your catheter may be about 6 inches (15 centimeters) long, but there are different types and sizes.
 You can buy catheters at medical supply stores.
 You will also need small plastic bags and a gel such as K-Y jelly or Surgilube.
 Do not use Vaseline (petroleum jelly).
-Your provider can also submit a prescription to a mail order company to have your catheters and supplies delivered directly to your house.
+Your provider can also submit a prescription to a mail order medical supply company to have your catheters and supplies delivered directly to your house.

 Ask how often you should empty your bladder with your catheter.
 In most cases, you empty your bladder every 4 to 6 hours, or 4 to 6 times a day.
 Always empty your bladder first thing in the morning and just before you go to bed at night.
 You may need to empty your bladder more frequently if you have had more fluids to drink.